zhangyanyu0722/video-zhangyanyu0722/task2/README.md

 ## Solution
 - In this task, I build a queue and test with 10 twitter users('BU_Tweets', 'BU_ece', 'BostonDynamics', 'realDonaldTrump', 'WHO', 'TIME', 'celtics', 'nytimes', 'washingtonpost', 'BillGates')
+- Get the status of four threads on my MAC, then ```q.put(item)``` for each of them from the queue.
+- In the activity monitor, the ussage of four threads are showing below:
 <p align="middle">
   <img src= "https://github.com/BUEC500C1/video-zhangyanyu0722/blob/master/task2/img/11.png" width= 400>
 </p>